centau/ecr/docs/api/Registry.md

 - **Details**

+    Identifiers are composed internally of two parts, a key and version.

+    Keys can be reused to save memory while versions will be incremented to keep the overall identifier unique.

+    The version can be incremented to a max value of `2^33 - 1` before it will overflow and reset back to 1.
-    Identifiers are (mostly) guaranteed to be unique.
+    This means that ids returned are guaranteed to be unique unless a key has been reused `8,589,934,592` times.

-    The only case where identifiers may be repeated is if overflow occurs after an identifier is reused 2^33 times.

 ---

 ### release()

-Releases the entity identifier, removing the entity from the registy.
+Releases the entity identifier, allowing the identifier to be reused.

 - **Type**